gagan0123/shortcode-in-menus/readme.txt

 == Changelog ==

+= 3.5.1 =
+* Change plugin constants to follow naming conventions as recommended by WordPress Guidelines.
+* Strict input filters for admin pages, for user input values.
+* Adhere to more strict PHPCS ruleset.

 = 3.5 =
 * Resolved some WPCS compatibility issues.
 * Added resource version for static resources for busting cache in new releases.